Torrens Island Power Station: Gradual shutdown

 However, due to the state-wide power outage in September 2016, the system operator AEMO demanded that the Torrens Island power station to be brought back online to prevent another statewide power outage.

 AGL announced on 7 June 2017 that it intended to permanently mothball two of the turbines in the 50-year-old Torrens A power station, after building a new 210MW power station containing twelve gas reciprocating engines to be known as Barker Inlet Power Station adjacent to the Torrens Island site.
 The first two units (2 and 4) would be mothballed from 1 July 2019, with the remaining two units (1 and 3) planned to be mothballed after winter 2020 and winter 2021.
 AGL announced a delay in the closure schedule in July 2019, with Units 2 and 4 rescheduled to close in September 2020, and Units 1 and 3 to close in September 2021 and September 2022.
 On 7 July 2021, AGL announced plans to also mothball unit B1 in October 2021.
 It will be able to be recalled on 6 months lead time.
-At the same time, AGL announced construction of a 250MW grid battery on the Torrens Island site.
-On 24 November 2022, AGL announced that it would bring forward full closure, and Torrens Island B would be retired on 30 June 2026.
+At the same time, AGL announced construction of a 250 MW 1-hour grid battery on the Torrens Island site, operating in 2025.
+On 24 November 2022, AGL announced that it would bring forward full closure, and Torrens Island B would be retired on 30 June 2026, extended in 2025 to 2028.